The-Ofek-Foundation/blog/_posts/2023-03-22-ofeks-life-section.md

 I should mention that a key source of inspiration for some of the more important aspects of my philosophy was older people, not just adults but people the ages of 70+.
 These people had hindsight, and I spoke with many such people at length about these topics, _allowing some of this hindsight to shape my foresight_, giving me perspective that may be uncommon for others in middle school.

 During the last few months at my aforementioned high school Jewish youth club (the youth club had ~80 members, changing annually), I decided to give short, ~10 minute talks at business meetings, once every two weeks, passing along some insights to them.
 I called this biweekly speech, **Ofek's Life Section**.
 I'll include each of these topics, both unedited and an expanded upon version on this blog.
+The [first post] is how we are all egoists :P

 ---

 Note: The name **Ofek's Life Section** is a reference to **Ofek's _Music_ Section**, a section I wrote for their newspaper, where I analyzed and translated if needed various songs that were either very deep or very poetic.
 I have yet to publish these analyses publicly, but you can find similar analyses at on my other website, <https://songs.theofekfoundation.org>.

+[first post]:{{site.baseurl}}/philosophy/2017/01/30/you-are-an-egoist-too/ "You are an Egoist too"